| || |

 - A Qualifications Appraisal Board (QAB) interview process may be conducted by a panel of subject matter experts who evaluate candidates based on relevant knowledge, skill, and ability factors specific to the particular job.
 A QAB may also include other types of tests used to evaluate job related competencies such as a writing or situational exercise.

 - An assessment center may be administered which is a testing process which uses multiple methods to evaluate job related knowledge, skills, and abilities.
 This type of testing model is the most comprehensive method used today to test a candidate’s ability to perform tasks that are actually performed on the job.
 Assessment Centers may include any combination of the testing methods described above or other types of tests including role play, group, presentation, and simulation exercises.

-- The Human Resources Department notifies candidates of their examination results within two weeks of the examination.
+- The Human Resources Division notifies candidates of their examination results within two weeks of the examination.
 Those candidates who successfully complete the entire testing process will be placed on an employment list that remains in effect for one year unless exhausted, abolished, or extended.
 Applicants may reapply for a position during the next open recruitment, provided at least six months have passed.
 The entire Eligible List and all qualified application materials are made available to hiring departments as openings occur.
 An appointment can be made from anywhere on the employment list, which allows hiring departments flexibility to appoint any candidate from the list who is deemed most appropriate and suitable for the current position.

 Tip: To prepare for the testing process, it is helpful to review the job announcement and job description and to identify job responsibilities, knowledge, skills, and abilities necessary for the position.
-You should also conduct a self assessment of the related competencies you specifically possess which are transferable to the position for which you are interviewing.
+You should also conduct a self-assessment of the related competencies you specifically possess which are transferable to the position for which you are interviewing.